Alumni at Work

 What is your current title and what are your responsibilities?

-Now, I am a Technical Leader Seadrill.
+Now, I am a Technical Leader for Seadrill.
 Currently, I oversee the maintenance and repair to all vessel systems, oversee Class and Flag State certifications, complete yearly and 5 yearly budget forecasts, maintain the daily, monthly and yearly budgets within company guidelines and plan, execute and debrief after between-well maintenance periods.

 What piece of advice would you give to a student going into your field?